MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

     1. **Region**.
 Select **West US** or a region close to your applications.
     1. **Pricing Tier**.
 Make sure that **Standard S1** is selected.
 This should be the default value.
     1. Select the **Review and create** button.
 You will see a banner that reads *Validation passed*.
     1. Select **Create**.
-It may take a few minutes to create the app service plan.
+It will take a few minutes to create the app service plan.
 The plan will be listed in the resource group.

 ## Create the bot channels registration

-The bot channels registration registers your web service as a bot with the Bot Framework, provided you have a Microsoft App Id and App password (client secret).
+If you have a Microsoft App ID and App password (client secret), the bot channels registration registers your web service as a bot with the Bot Framework.

 > [!IMPORTANT]
 > You only need to register your bot if it is not hosted in Azure.
 If you [created a bot](/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0&viewFallbackFrom=azure-bot-service-3.0&preserve-view=true) through the Azure portal then it is already registered with the service.
 If you created your bot through the [Bot Framework](https://dev.botframework.com/bots/new) or [AppStudio](~/concepts/build-and-test/app-studio-overview.md) your bot is not registered in Azure.